 There’s nothing more maddening than a broken piece of jewelry that can’t be fixed and can never be worn again.
 It’s like being told your Corvette has to be junked because it has a flat tire and can’t be driven anymore.

 That’s not right.
 Fortunately, Corvettes can be repaired.
 Not so, the plastic and gold tone Corvette earrings your boyfriend impulsively bought for you at the car show last month.
-He should have sprung for the solid gold ones instead!
+He should have sprung for the 14kt gold ones instead!

 Another Post About Costume Jewelry